 With respect, honesty, and clear compassionate intent,families can begin to heal and create the foundation for a lasting recovery.

 I believe in the dignity and power of guiding those suffering from addiction or mental illness into recovery.
-I facilitate difficult, honest conversations to help families and friends create a united realistic approach in supporting the person on concern while balancing compassionate care with firm accountability.
+I facilitate difficult, honest conversations to help families and friends create a united, realistic approach in supporting the person of concern while balancing compassionate care with firm accountability.

 “Empathy is the antidote to shame.”— Brené Brown

-My intervention partner is Kristian Wandzilak who has over thirty years experience as an interventionist.
-She has been featured on A&E’s Intervention show and is one of the founders of Rosebay Behavioral Heath.
-Collaborating provides greater impact and flexibility depending on the clients gender, history or special needs.
-Our goal is to help families set clear boundaries, support the the person of concern in their journey to recovery as well as creating strategies to cultivate emotional well being for all concerned.
+My intervention partner is Kristina Wandzilak, who has over thirty years of experience as an interventionist.
+She has been featured on TLC’s groundbreaking show Addicted and is one of the founders of Rosebay Behavioral Health.
+Collaborating provides greater impact and flexibility depending on the client's gender, history, or special needs.
+Our goal is to help families set clear boundaries, support the person of concern in their journey to recovery, and create strategies to cultivate emotional well-being for all concerned.

-• The preferred Intervention process is transparent, proven and compassionate.
+Our preferred Intervention process is transparent, proven and compassionate.
 No ambush, no conspiracy, no secrets.
 This kind of intervention is non-punitive and is designed to support and inspire the individual’s recovery.
-Here is an overview of how I work….
+Here is an overview.

-• Prior to the intervention I’ll meet with the individual's family and friends for an assessment to develop a deeper understanding of the individual and the dynamics involved.
+Assessment We meet with the individual's family and friends for an assessment to develop a deeper understanding of the situation, their physical and emotional condition, earlier attempts of recovery as well how others have been effected.
 Together, we’ll explore the intervention process, discuss logistics, consider treatment options, and aftercare to support their successful recovery.

-• After a thorough assessment if it has been decided that an intervention is the best course of action.
-We then go through the checklist of selecting treatment options, whether it's inpatient or outpatient, selection of treatment center, verifying insurance or private pay, selected treatment center confirmation, travel logistics, timing, place of intervention, and personal letters to be read at the intervention.
+Moving forward If it has been decided that an intervention is the best course of action we then decide upon the best strategy, transparent or surprise.
+We then go through the checklist of selecting treatment options, inpatient or outpatient, selection of treatment center, insurance or private pay, travel logistics, timing, place of intervention, and personal letters to be read at the intervention.

-• Two short, concise letters are written by participants in the intervention.
-One that shares their love and concern about what has become of them as a direct consequence of their addiction, and a desire for them to accept treatment.
+Love is unconditional.
+Relationships have conditions.
+Two short concise letters are written by participants in the intervention.
+One that shares their love and concern about what has become of them as a direct consequence of their addiction or mental illness and a desire for them to accept treatment.
 The second letter is only read if they choose not to accept treatment.
 This letter describes how the relationship will change with new boundaries.
 These new boundaries are different for everyone.
 For example, it could be no contact until they seek treatment, limited contact under certain conditions, or limited financial resources.
 These letters express the individual and collective shifting strategy regarding the person of concern, with new boundaries, clear consequences, and unified agreements to eliminate any enabling behavior.

 Take the First Step Toward Healing… Call today